Rodolfoarv/ComtravoChallenge/README.md

 The response time of your service shouldn't take longer than 1 second.
 Please write tests for your implementation.
 Also would be great to avoid usage of Nest.js framework.

+# How did I decide to tackle the problem?

+The first thing was to analyze what is being asked so I may divide this into a list of subtasks and work them independly in a seperate PR to isolate them.

+After the feature decision the next one is to decide the Tech Stack, possible benefits and alternatives.
+In this case I decided to use Express, Swagger, Jest and other packages.
+Eventhough for the case of Swagger there are other alternatives like ReDoc I wanted to follow what Comtravo used as well :)

+So we got our features with the list of tasks, and our tech stack!
+So lets get hands on coding.

 # Tech stack

 - Express